 - Sometimes the customers try to explain something to you but no matter how hard they try, you can’t get the exact meaning of what they are telling.
 In this case, it’s better to get someone from the team who may be a little more experienced or just someone to look from another point of view.
 It’s always better than making a customer repeat themselves over and over.

-- The same strategy should be followed with particular issues.
-When you feel that you won’t be able to solve the problem properly, pass it to another support representative to deal with.
+- Follow the same strategy with particular issues.
+When you feel that you won’t be able to solve the problem properly, pass the customer request to another support representative to deal with.
 It's always better than making things worse without full competence.

 - When you finally decided to pass the request on to your colleague, make sure to keep them tuned.
 Inform them about all the details or leave relevant notes, so the next agent doesn’t have to ask the customer to tell about the same issue again.

 - Try to understand customer’s frustration and do all favors they may ask for quickly to avoid making them more irritated.
 Especially, don’t take their behavior personally, as they are just worried about their problem.
-So, try to put yourself in their shoes, calm them down, and provide the best solution for their issue.
+So, try to put yourself in their shoes, calm them down, and provide the best chat solutions for their issues.

 So, maintaining a professional image is an important part of the support agents’ workflow.
-They should always remember to stay professional in any business conversation.
+They should always remember to stay professional in any business conversation and follow the chat etiquette rules.
 Professional etiquette practices are there to help with this purpose.
 Using these simple tips agents can make the most effective use of chat both in their communication with customers and anyone in the business environment.

 Want to power up your Zendesk?